Toronto-Dominion Bank (TSE:TD) Cut to “Neutral” at CIBC

-CIBC cut shares of Toronto-Dominion Bank (TSE:TD – Get Rating) (NYSE:TD) from an outperform rating to a neutral rating in a research report sent to investors on Monday morning, MarketBeat reports.
-They currently have C$103.00 target price on the stock, down from their previous target price of C$115.00.
+CIBC lowered shares of Toronto-Dominion Bank (TSE:TD – Get Rating) (NYSE:TD) from an outperform rating to a neutral rating in a research report sent to investors on Monday morning, Marketbeat.com reports.
+CIBC currently has C$103.00 price objective on the stock, down from their prior price objective of C$115.00.

-The business also recently announced a quarterly dividend, which will be paid on Saturday, April 30th.
-Shareholders of record on Friday, April 8th will be given a dividend of $0.89 per share.
-This represents a $3.56 annualized dividend and a yield of 3.79%.
-The ex-dividend date is Thursday, April 7th.
-Toronto-Dominion Bank’s dividend payout ratio is presently 40.90%.
+The company also recently announced a quarterly dividend, which will be paid on Saturday, April 30th.
+Shareholders of record on Friday, April 8th will be issued a $0.89 dividend.
+This represents a $3.56 annualized dividend and a dividend yield of 3.79%.
+The ex-dividend date of this dividend is Thursday, April 7th.
+Toronto-Dominion Bank’s dividend payout ratio is 40.90%.

 The Toronto-Dominion Bank, together with its subsidiaries, provides various financial products and services in Canada, the United States, and internationally.
 It operates through three segments: Canadian Retail, U.S. Retail, and Wholesale Banking.
 The company offers personal deposits, such as chequing, savings, and investment products; financing, investment, cash management, international trade, and day-to-day banking services to businesses; and financing options to customers at point of sale for automotive and recreational vehicle purchases.